kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Simple sentences are easy to write and read.

-Simple sentences are also easier speak and understand.
+Simple sentences are also easier to speak and understand.

 Most importantly, simple sentences are impossible to mess up.